 - Incorrect: How much apples are in the basket?

-- Right: How many apples are in the basket?
+- Correct: How many apples are in the basket?

 Ambiguous Contexts